mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 * [https://tinyurl.com/MMBDTP-doc](https://tinyurl.com/MMBDTP-doc)

-This is mainly a hands-on session, but before you get your hands dirty, let's start with a brief PowerPoint presentation to set the scene:  [PowerPoint slides](https://github.com/mmbdtp/mmbdtp.github.io/raw/gh-pages/githubio/2023_course/week_1/2023_Week1_Command_line_Unix.pptx)
+This is mainly a hands-on session, but before you get your hands dirty, let's start with a brief PowerPoint presentation to set the scene: here are the [PowerPoint slides](https://github.com/mmbdtp/mmbdtp.github.io/raw/gh-pages/githubio/2023_course/week_1/2023_Week1_Command_line_Unix.pptx).

 ---